 For me, it is the process of getting better that motivates me.
 I have done campaigns for some of the biggest food companies in Denmark – Arla, Danish Crown, Carlsberg.
 But I am not satisfied, I still want to push on.

 Q: How do you stand out in a world where the culinary experiences are the new hit?

 Thomas: I do not know if I stand out.
 I just try to be as good as I can.
 But I am pretty fortunate — the male food blogging scene in Denmark is quite limited, so I get typecast a lot to be “male food blogger”.

-I actually picked up Julia because it looking different and in my opinion better the everything else on the market.
+I actually picked up Julia because it looks different and in my opinion better the everything else on the market.